jfroelich/rss-reader/src/ops/rdr-update-feed.md

 ### TODOs

 * when updating, is put result still the feed id?
 I know that result is feed id when adding, but what about updating?
 Review the documentation on IDBObjectStore.prototype.put, double check and warrant this resolves to an id

+* simplify args, use context, and maybe an options parameter
+* return the object instead of the id, so that caller can access the sanitized instance of the input
+* attempting to update a feed with invalid properties where validation is done, should not result in an immediately-thrown exception, because failing validation is not a programmer error.
+This should instead result in a rejection of the returned promise, more similar to a database call error.
+The only error that should be immediately thrown that is related is when calling update on a value that is not a feed, because that is a programmer error.
+* i am not sure this should even reject in the case of attempting to update a feed with invalid properties, rejections should only occur generally in the case of programmer errors or other less-ephemeral errors (e.g. no database or something), but using invalid data is obviously not a programmer error.
+However I don't know how to differentiate nicely in the exit conditions and return value of the function.
+What should happen when the feed has invalid properties if I do not throw?